-Execution Mode Immediate, Sequence and CANopen Syntax PECLR Commands not Allowed MOVE See Also INxxx (INPECLR), xxxLV (PECLRI LV), SIGxxx (SIGPECLR), RINxxx (RINPECLR), EC, PC, PE, PF, ENDACT Description PECLR command resets the PE ((position error) value to zero (0).
+Execution Mode Immediate, Sequence and CANopen Syntax PECLR Commands not Allowed MOVE See Also INxxx (INPECLR), xxxLV (PECLRLV), SIGxxx (SIGPECLR), RINxxx (RINPECLR), EC, PC, PE, PF, ENDACT Description PECLR command resets the PE (position error) value to zero (0).
 When PECLR command is executed, the PC value is set to equal to PF value.
 As a result, the PE is reset to zero.
 When the PC value was differed from the PF value for any cause, the error can be cleared with this command.
-Concurrently, the ACL/DCL signal on the driver connector of the CM10/SCX11 is momentary turned ON (when the driver alarm is not generated) and the deviation counter in the driver is cleared.
-Therefore the error in the CM10/SCX11 and in the driver will be matched (when the driver has a deviation counter clear input and it is connected).
-When using a stepping motor with an encoder, once the PECLR command is executed in a condition that no external turning force is applied to the motor shaft, the accurate deviation between the stator and rotor (depends on the size of load) can always be checked by monitoring PE.
-See "HOMEDCL (deviation counter clear select at mechanical home seeking operation" on page 90. remote I/O if assigned.
-When det e executed via the PECLR input on the I/O connector and/or the CANopen railed explanation is required, see "6.4 Connecting the I/O signals" on page .4 Controlling I/O Message (PDO)" on page 138 for CANopen remote I/O. Example Command Description >PC PC=1000 >PF PF=1234 >PE PE=-234 >PECLR >PC PC=1234 >PF PF=1234 >PE #Query the position counter #Device response #Query the position feedback #Device response #Query the position error #Device response #PECLR command #Query the position counter #Device response #Query the position feedback #Device response #Query the position feedback #Device response #Query the position error #Device response
+Concurrently, the ACL/DCL signal on the driver connector of the CM10/SCX10 is momentary (when the driver alarm is not generated) and the deviation counter in the driver is cleared.
+Therefor in the CM10/SCX10 and in the driver will be matched (when the driver has a deviation counter and it is connected).
+When using a stepping motor with an encoder, once the PECLR command is executed in external turning force is applied to the motor shaft, the accurate deviation between the sta (depends on the size of load) can always be checked by monitoring PE.
+See "HOMEDCL clear select at mechanical home seeking operation" on page 86. o the motor shaft, the accurate deviation between the stator and rotor always be checked by monitoring PE.
+See "HOMEDCL (deviation counter The PECLR function may also be executed via the PECLR input on the I/O connector and/o remote I/O if assigned.
+When detailed explanation is required, see "6.4 Connecting the I/O signal for I/O connector, and see "10.4 Controlling I/O Message (PDO)" on page 134 for CANop Example Command Description >PC PC=1000 >PF PF=1234 >PE PE=-234 >PECLR >PC PC=1234 >PF PF=1234 >PE #Query the position counter #Device response #Query the position feedback #Device response #Query the position error #Device response #PECLR command #Query the position counter #Device response #Query the position feedback #Device response #Query the position feedback #Device response #Query the position error #Device response